Andrew-code2020/ms3onlinecookbook/README.md

 ### Deployment

-Basic information
+#### Basic information

 - Project Repository on Github
   - This project is hosted in a github repository.
-  - It was developed using Gitpod.
+  - The project was developed using Gitpod.
   - Link to the repository https://github.com/Andrew-code2020/ms3onlinecookbook

-Creating the repository
+#### Creating the repository

-- To make the project project in my github repository I went to the code institute recommended repository via this link https://github.com/Code-Institute-Org/gitpod-full-template
+- To create the project in my github repository I went to the code institute recommended repository via this link https://github.com/Code-Institute-Org/gitpod-full-template
+- We copied the code institute template
 - The screenshots of this process are available by following the directories below
-    - readmedocs/creatingrepo/step1copyrepotemplate.png
+    - readmedocs/creatingrepo/creatingsitetemplate/step1copyrepotemplate.png
-    - readmedocs/creatingrepo/step2creatingreponame.png
+    - readmedocs/creatingrepo/creatingsitetemplate/step2creatingreponame.png
-- We cloned the repository from the developers milestone project 2 using the instructions on the following website https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository
+- Finally we cloned the repository from the developers milestone project 2 using the instructions on the following website https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository

-Deploying the project to Github
+#### Deploying the project to Heroku

-- To deploy the project I went into the repository on this link https://github.com/Andrew-code2020/MS2
+- To deploy the project the developer went into Gitpod
-- Clicked on the settings button
-- Scrolled down to the Github pages section
-- clicked the dropdown menu marked none then selected master
-- clicked save
-- The following link to the live site then appears in the Github Pages section https://andrew-code2020.github.io/MS2/
+- The developer followed the steps outlined the code institute video available by following this link https://www.youtube.com/watch?v=YfQIUSuPm2w&feature=youtu.be
-- The screenshots of this process are available by following the directories below
+- The screenshots of this process are available by following the directories below;
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku1.jpg
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku2.jpg
-    - assets/readmedocs/deploytheproject/step1deployment.png
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku3.jpg
-    - assets/readmedocs/deploytheproject/step2deploymentselectnone.png
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku4.jpg
-    - assets/readmedocs/deploytheproject/step3deploymentselectsave.png
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku5.jpg
-    - assets/readmedocs/deploytheproject/step4deployedsite.png
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku6.jpg

-Deploying the project to Heroku

-- creating app in Heroku
-- automatic deployment enabled
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku7.jpg
-- readmedocs/deploytheproject/deployonheroku .jpg
+    - readmedocs/deploytheproject/deployonheroku/deploymenttoheroku8.jpg
+- The live site may be accessed by following this link https://lean-temple-recipes.herokuapp.com/

 ### Credits

-- I consulted the folowing websites to learn about Recipe Websites and to help construct meaningful content for this web page
+- I consulted the folowing websites to learn about Recipe Websites and to help construct meaningful content for the Temple Lean Recipes site
    - Recipe Websites
      - http://www.eatingwell.com/
      - https://www.safefood.net/recipes